aalexlu/content/Machine Structures/9 Caches.md

 **cache miss:** nothing in cache in appropriate block, fetch from memory

-**cache miss, block replafement:** wrong data in appropriate block, discard it and fetch desired from memory
+**cache miss, block replacement:** wrong data in appropriate block, discard it and fetch desired from memory

 | Compulsory                                          | Conflict                                                     | Capacity                                                     |
 | --------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |